Treyf (podcast): Background

-The title of the podcast, Treyf, is a Yiddish word that means "Not Kosher".
-The show's original tagline, "A Debatably Jewish Podcast," was a tongue-in-cheek reference to the fact that many right-wing Jews would not consider them or their politics to be authentically Jewish or "Kosher."
-Despite this, according to the Canadian Jewish News, each episode receives thousands of listens.
+The title of the podcast, Treyf, is a Yiddish word that means "not kosher".
+The show's original tagline, "A Debatably Jewish Podcast," was a tongue-in-cheek reference to the fact that many right-wing Jews would not consider them or their politics to be authentically Jewish.
+According to the Canadian Jewish News, each episode receives thousands of listens.

 While the hosts are critical of right-wing Jewish politics and institutions, they are proud of their Jewish heritage.
 Both hosts attended Jewish schools, enjoy the Yiddish language, and are well-versed in Jewish history and religion.

-Treyf released its first episode in 2015 and announced a hiatus in June 2022.
-The show was originally recorded in the production studios of CKUT-FM before moving to home recording due to the Covid-19 pandemic.
-CKUT continues to broadcast a 1-hour digest of the show over the radio each month, reaching approximately 100,000 listeners.
+Treyf announced a hiatus in June 2022.

 Politics

 The hosts are both secular Jews and the podcast takes a materialist view of Jewish life and history.
-Treyf notably expresses political opposition to Colonialism in Palestine and North America, and supports Indigenous resistance to colonial violence.
 The hosts consider themselves to be Anti-Zionists, a political position they connect to groups such as the Jewish Labour Bund and the Yiddish anarchist movement.
 Bick and Zinman have stated that one of their goals in starting the show was to "bring anti-racist & anti-colonial leftist perspectives to the political discussions happening in North American Jewish communities."

 Format

 During the first year of the show, Treyf episodes were structured around media criticism and short interviews about topical issues.
 The podcast changed format in its second year, focusing on the emergence of a new generation of Jewish leftist activity in the US & Canada by profiling groups, projects, writers, and activists that were becoming more active during that time.
 By 2018, the format changed again toward episodes with multiple interviews on a specific topic, as well as multiple-episode series exploring a single theme.

 Most episodes of Treyf feature a segment called Shkoyakh, during which each host offers an endorsement ('shkoyakh') or condemnation ('anti-shkoyakh') to someone or something they believe deserves it.
 David Weinfeld, professor of Jewish Studies at Rowan University, has described the tone of the Treyf podcast as "deeply engaging social justice-oriented vaudeville-inflected edutainment."

-In 2017 Treyf began working with the Alex Dworkin Canadian Jewish Archive to digitize cassette archives of now-defunct Jewish radio shows such as Jewish Digest.
-Treyf then released these segments as part of their 'From the Archives' series.

-Voice memos from listeners are played between interviews on Treyf in place of ads.
-The podcast's theme music is an edited version of the song Maceonectar by Saxsyndrum.
-Early interstitial music was created by Nick Schofield of Saxsyndrum, while the show's current interstitial music was created by Josh Dolgin aka Socalled.